 If you or someone you love suspect you have been the victim of medical malpractice, contacting a qualified and experienced medical malpractice lawyer can be an important first step to healing and reclaiming what’s rightfully yours.
 The lawyers at McCoy & Sparks can help you determine whether or not you have a medical malpractice claim.

-Not all cases involving medical treatment meet the burden of proof for medical malpractice.
+Not all cases involving medical treatment meet the burden of proof for a medical malpractice lawsuit.
 In fact, most do not.
 However, the following items should be present when considering a malpractice suit:

 - A doctor-patient relationship